 Providing “ a meaningful co-curricular experience through academic support, leadership development, civic engagement and organizational excellence” is the mission statement amongst the Purdue Greeks.
 In the past, the 5,000 Greek members raised $428,513.01 in donations and performed over 32,000 hours of service to the community all while still maintaining a cumulative grade point average of 3.09.

 Annually, Purdue Day is held to “build a better, stronger, more affordable Purdue.”
 For one day, current students, family, friends, faculty, and alumni come together and participate in an online rivalry to fundraise for their favorite campus, program, or student organization.

 Our Score: 169

 With a goal to help students personally grow and academically excel, the fraternities and sororities organized and participated in 93 programs and sessions for students.
-Members of the UO Greek community hold over 3,500 leadership positions throughout campus, and the average Greek GPA is nearly 3.2.
-In the past year alone the UO Greeks raised over 800,000 philanthropy dollars and gave over 25,000 hours of their time to service.
+Members of the UO Greek community hold over 2,000 leadership positions throughout campus, and the average Greek GPA is nearly 3.2.
+In the past year alone the UO Greeks raised over $750,000 for different philanthropies and gave over 175,000 hours of their time to community service.

 11. Indiana University-Bloomington

 Our Score: 170

 For over 172 years, several different fraternities and sororities have partnered with Indiana University in Bloomington.
 Staying true to their core values, Indiana University has grown to have over 70 different Greek chapters that are comprised of over 8,000 students, which is about 18 percent of the entire student body.